City-building game: Early examples

-Beginnings of a genre
+Beginnings of the genre

 The city-building game genre was established in 1989 with SimCity, which emphasized continuous building rather than a set victory condition.
 Players followed personal preferences in design and growth.
 Indicators of success were maintaining positive budget balance and citizen satisfaction.
 While "SimCity" was independently developed by Will Wright, beginning in 1985; the game was not released until 1989.
 Because the game lacked any arcade or action elements that dominated the video game market in the 1980s, video game publishers declined to release the title for fear of its commercial failure until Broderbund eventually agreed to distribute it.
 SimCity was a financial success, selling one million copies by late 1992, including 500,000 for home computers and another 500,000 for the SNES.
 In the United States, it was the ninth best-selling computer game from 1993 to 1999, with another 830,000 units sold.
 The SNES version sold 1.98 million units worldwide, including 900,000 units in Japan.
 Subsequent SimCity titles such as SimCity 4 soon followed when high sales of the game demonstrated its popularity.
 SimCity inspired a new genre of video games.
 "Software toys" that were open-ended with no set objective were developed trying to duplicate SimCity's success.
 The most successful was Wright's own The Sims, which went on to be the best selling computer game of all time.
 The ideas pioneered in SimCity have been incorporated into real-world applications as well, as urban developers have recognized that the game's design was "gamification" of city planning by integrating numerous real-world systems for a city or region interacted to project growth or change.
 Several real-world city improvement projects started with models inspired by SimCity prior to implementation, particularly with the onset of more connected smart cities.